 - 1. Read the two assigned books before the intensive and write a three-page (minimum) review of each (excluding cover page).
 The review should summarize the contents of the book and assess its strengths and weaknesses.
 Additionally, the writer should share how he/she wishes to incorporate into the sermons the lessons learned. - 2.
 Sermon Prep Paper: Students will be asked to turn in a sermon preparation paper for sermon #1.
-See the sermon preparation guide later in this syllabus. - For Sermon 1, complete the Textual Sermon Preparation Paper Formant Guide.
-It must be completed before the intensive. - 3.
-Sermon manuscript: Prior to your preaching the first sermon in class, please upload a verbatim manuscript of the sermon AND bring me a hard copy to class.
-The hard copy allows me to take notes.
-Prior to preaching your second sermon, please upload your verbatim manuscript OR send it to me via email.
+See the sermon preparation guide later in this syllabus.
+This is due no later than when the manuscript is submitted.

+For Sermon 1, complete the Textual Sermon Preparation Paper Formant Guide.
+It must be completed before the intensive.

+3. Sermon manuscript: Prior to your preaching the first sermon in class, please upload a verbatim manuscript of the sermon AND email me a revised copy.
+The uploaded copy allows me to offer coaching.
+The hard copy allows me to take notes while you preach.

-Assignments due not later than 30 September 2020.
+Assignments due not later than 4 March 2021.